jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/IBM-Cost-of-a-Data-Breach-Report-2024.md

 only one-third of the time.
 The change shows security teams were able to speed up detection.
 See Figure 11.

-**Figure 11.** *A bar chart showing how the breach was identified, with only 1 response permitted.
-The chart shows the percentage for organizations' security teams and tools, disclosure from the attacker, and benign third party.*
+![Image of Figure 11.
+Only 1 response permitted How was the breach identified?
+Organizations’ security teams and tools Disclosure from the attacker Benign third party 42% 33% 34% 40% 24% 27% 01 03 02 2024 2023 2024 2023]

 ### Breaches disclosed by attackers cost more
 By the time an attacker discloses a breach, they’ll likely have